OUR COMPLIANCE PROCESSES

 SABIC conducts Compliance Reviews designed to engage our business units and corporate functions to assess compliance processes, prioritize key risks and develop mitigation plans to address those risks.

 This process results in the development of risk mitigation or action plans for the highest priority risks.
 These plans include assigning the responsibility for mitigation actions to particular individuals with required dates for completion.
 The progress toward completion of the plans is tracked every month through a digitized system tracker and is also discussed at periodic meetings of our regional Integrity Councils.

 The oversight of SABIC’s compliance program is performed by a network of regional Integrity Councils, also called Compliance Councils.
 These Councils meet periodically to identify any new significant compliance concerns, review the activities of the Legal Compliance Team, and monitor our Integrity Culture.

 4. Compliance Training

-We require all employees to be trained on our Code of Ethics via a comprehensive web-based training program.
+All employees are trained on our Code of Ethics via a comprehensive web-based training program.
 All employees take General Awareness courses on the basics of the policies.
-In addition, there are advanced courses that are more detailed and are assigned to employees based on their roles within the company.
-This approach allows employees to complete training with particular focus on those compliance policies and practices that pertain most directly to the issues they face in performing their job duties.
+In addition, advanced, more detailed courses are assigned to employees based on their roles within the company.
+This approach allows employees to complete training with a particular focus on those compliance policies and practices that pertain most directly to the issues they face in performing their job duties.
 Our employees are required to take an average of about 15 advanced courses during a two-year training cycle.
 Several of our compliance courses are available in the languages most commonly used by our employees.